Requirements for Reporting for All Academic Programs

 - Evidence of Improvements based on analysis of data collect.

-At a minimum, data must be collected and analyzed annually on at least one SLO and data must be collected and analyzed on all SLOs within a timeframe that is defined and justified by the academic unit; however, the timeframe for assessment of all SLOs must not exceed seven years.
+At a minimum, data must be collected and analyzed annually on two or more SLOs and data must be collected and analyzed on all SLOs within a timeframe that is defined and justified by the academic unit; however, the timeframe for assessment of all SLOs must not exceed seven years.

 UGA’s system for reporting on LOA is Xitracs.
 See the Xitracs tab to the left for more information on how to use this tool.